rossja/genai-injectinator/README.md

 ## RUNNING

 1. Copy `.env.example` to `.env`, and edit the variables for your environment
-2. Edit `src/prompts.txt` to include whatever prompts you want to create mutations for
+2. Edit `src/prompts.txt` to include whatever prompts you want to create mutations for (there's an example in the same directory)
 2. Run `docker compose up --build`

 ## GETTING THE OUTPUT